Similarities Between Chinese and Japanese Language

 Another common similarity between Chinese and Japanese language is the use of classifiers.
 To tell about numeric and quantitative expressions such as three sweets, four sweets, you are required to use numbers with characters that are called classifiers.
 Many classifiers depict nouns.
 For instance, if you want to say three sweets, you are required to use a numeric with the classifier that will depict sweets.
 The important thing to note is that the same character does not represent the same type of animals, objects, or people.
 The characters that are used to represent horses cannot be used to represent cats.

-The tone of Kanji and Hanzi are different so they are pronounced differently.
+The tones of Kanji and Hanzi are different so they are pronounced differently.
 Kanji characters have two kinds of pronunciations that make it difficult for Japanese people to pronounce.
-Text in the Japanese language is read in two ways, Onyomi that originated from Chinese pronunciation, and Kunyomi that is original Japanese reading.
+Text in the Japanese language is read in two ways, Onyomi that originates from Chinese pronunciation, and Kunyomi which is original Japanese reading.
 The pronunciation of kanji characters is sometimes so different that Japanese natives feel hard to read.